SteveMuiyuro/Linked_List_Evaluation/README.md

-## Project Linked List
+## Linked List Evaluation

-This project is par of the Odin Project assignment meant to test the design and application of linked list as a data structure in javascript.
+This evaluation is par of the Odin Project assignment meant to test the design and application of linked list as a data structure in javascript.